What are the OXcars

 The Net has produced a culture for and by the Net.
 The Net produces a new popular and shared culture where each person’s talent is appreciated and acknowledged within the total sum of shared talent.

 With our grand Karaoke Symphony we demand indemnity for lost income with everything that has been stolen from the public domain.

 A non-profit event

-The current financial crisis has shown that we are living in a system in which we are all supposed to protect the interests of the banks and the big multinationals, in the hope that one day they’ll let us work for them in return for the crumbs of their profits.
-The philosophy of free culture, inherited from the free software movement, is the best empirical proof that a new kind of ethics and a new way of doing businesevidens are possible.
-It has already created an operational new form of production based on crafts or trades, where the author-producer doesn’t lose control of production and doesn’t need the mediation of big monopolies.
-And based on autonomous initiative in solidarity with others, on exchange according to each person’s abilities and opportunities, on the democratisation of knowledge, education and the means of production and on a fair distribution of earnings according to the work carried out.
+The current financial crisis has shown that we are living in a system in which we are all expected to protect the interests of the banks and the big multinationals in the hope that, one day, they’ll let us work for them in return for a few crumbs of their profits.
+The philosophy of free culture, inherited from the free software movement, is the best empirical proof that a new kind of ethics and a new way of doing business are possible.
+It has already created a new operational form of production based on crafts or trades, where the author-producer doesn’t lose control of production and doesn’t need the mediation of big monopolies.
+And it works on the basis of autonomous initiative in solidarity with others, exchange in accordance with each person’s abilities and opportunities, democratisation of knowledge, education and the means of production, and a fair distribution of earnings consistent with the work carried out.

 In times of crisis, creativity is the answer… The oXcars, something you can trust.

 The oXcars are testimony: